codef0rmer/angular-dragdrop/README.md

  <span data-drag="true" jqyoui-draggable>So you think you can drag</span>
  ```
  * Finally, check out [the cool demos](http://codef0rmer.github.io/angular-dragdrop/#/)
+ * Note, use [touchpunch.js](http://touchpunch.furf.com/) to enable drag/drop on touch devices.

 ##Angular Draggable options
 * **jqyoui-draggable** – A custom angular attribute to make any element draggable.
 It holds more settings such as: